Glycerol Suppliers USA - Bulk Distributors & Industrial Manufacturers

 Glycerol

 Glycerol (also called glycerine or glycerin; see spelling differences) is a simple polyol compound.
 It is a colorless, odorless, viscous liquid that is sweet-tasting and non-toxic.
 The glycerol backbone is found in all lipids known as triglycerides.
 It is widely used in the food industry as a sweetener and humectant and in pharmaceutical formulations.
 Glycerol has three hydroxyl groups that are responsible for its solubility in water and its hygroscopic nature.
-Group: Heterocyclic organic compound.
-Alternative Names: Glycerin(mist).
+Uses: Designed for use in research and industrial production.
+Additional or Alternative Names: Glycerin(mist).
+Product Category: Heterocyclic Organic Compound.
+Appearance: Liquid.
 CAS No. 56-81-5.
 Molecular formula: C3H8O3.
 Mole weight: 92.09.
-Appearance: Liquid.
 Purity: 99%+.
 IUPACName: Propane-1,2,3-triol.
 Canonical SMILES: C(C(CO)O)O. Density: 1.25 g/mL(lit.).
 ECNumber: 200-289-5.
-Catalog: ACM56815.
+Product ID: ACM56815.
+Alfa Chemistry ISO 9001:2015 Certified.

 Glycerol-1,1,2,3,3-d5